esphome/esphome-docs/components/display/nextion.rst

 .. note::

-    If the Nextion is sleeping or if the componet was set to be hidden it will not update its components even if updates are sent.
-After the Nextion wakes up all components will send their states to the Nextion to get around this.
+    If the Nextion is sleeping or if the component was set to be hidden, it will not update its components even if updates are sent.
+    After the Nextion wakes up, all components will send their states to the Nextion to get around this.

-With the exception of the - :doc:`../binary_sensor/nextion` that has the ``page_id``/``component_id`` options configured, the example below illustrates:
+With the exception of the :doc:`../binary_sensor/nextion` that has the ``page_id``/``component_id`` options configured, the example below illustrates:
  - Polling the Nextion for updates
  - Dynamic updates sent from the Nextion to the ESP device